Skip to Main Content

 Send an Email

-Before her current role in SSD, Mack-Riddle served in the Riverview Gardens School District for almost 25 years.
+Before her current role in SSD, Moore served in the Riverview Gardens School District for almost 25 years.
 During her time there, she filled roles as the assistant superintendent of student support services, principal, assistant principal, and special education teacher.
-Mack-Riddle took her first position with Special School District in 1997 as a paraprofessional.
-Before moving into the chief role, Mack-Riddle served as SSD's executive director of partner districts.
+Moore took her first position with Special School District in 1997 as a paraprofessional.
+Before moving into the chief role, Moore served as SSD's executive director of partner districts.

 Executive Director of Partner Districts